-- Don't use running water to defrost frozen food; instead, thaw it in advance in the refrigerator.
+- Don't use running water to defrost frozen food; plan ahead instead and thaw it in advance in the refrigerator.

-In addition to reducing the packaging you bring home, compost your food waste.
-Rather than filling the trash can, your food waste — such as fruit and vegetable scraps — can nourish your garden.
+In addition to reducing the packaging you bring home, try composting some of your food waste.
+Rather than filling the trash can with fruit and vegetable scraps — save them to nourish your garden.
 Use any container by the sink and haul it outside when it's full.
 Some municipalities offer free or reduced-price composting bins or bins can be purchased at local garden shops.

-Use ceramic dishes, real silverware and re-usable plastic cups.
+Use ceramic dishes and reusable silverware and cups.
 Avoid using disposable products.
-If you must, use disposables that are accepted as part of your neighborhood recycling program or can be composted.
+If you must use disposables, choose ones that are accepted as part of your neighborhood’s recycling program or can be composted.

 Information provided by Renee Hoffinger, Christine McCullum-Gomez, PhD, RD, and Anne-Marie Scott, PhD, RD, of the Academy of Nutrition and Dietetics' Hunger and Environmental Nutrition Dietetic Practice Group.